Alternatives to Docusign®: Pricing, pros & cons, use cases

 • Agreement automation platform: To complement their electronic signature solution, Docusign also offers identity verification, remote online notarization, and Contract Lifecycle Management (CLM).

 • Customer support: Docusign offers tiered support plans ranging from basic Support Center access to an enterprise plan with emergency support.
-At the lower-tier plans, calling Docusign support is like calling Uber for customer service; you have to open a support case in the app.
-For regulated industries, enterprises, and complex use cases, the lower-tier plans may not be sufficient and the higher-cost enterprise support may be required.
+For regulated industries, enterprises, and complex use cases, the lower-tier plans may not be sufficient and higher-cost enterprise support may be required.

-• Fraud exposure: A number of cybersecurity experts have issued warnings about eSignature scams and phishing attempts using Docusign to eSign documents.
+• Phishing risks in eSignature workflows: Cybersecurity experts have issued warnings about eSignature scams and phishing attempts involving eSignature platforms.
 Phishers and fraudsters are attracted to well-known brands because of the potential to exploit their large customer base and recognizable name.
-For instance, phishers can create fraudulent emails with an urgent message prompting the user to click, which in turn automatically downloads malware on the user’s device.
-Worse, this type of fraud scheme has persisted for years.
+For instance, phishers can create fraudulent emails with an urgent message designed to prompt the user to click links or open attachments, which can expose users to security risks.

 Important details